galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 When looking at the file in Galaxy, it looks like most the nucleotides have a high score (`G` corresponding to a score 38).
 Is it true for all sequences?
 And along the full sequence length?

-## Assess quality with FASTQE 🧬😎
+# Assess quality with FASTQE 🧬😎

-To estimate sequence quality along all sequences, we now use [FASTQE](https://fastqe.com/).
-It is an open-source tool that provides a simple way to quality control raw sequence data and print them as emoji.
+To take a look at sequence quality along all sequences, we can use [FASTQE](https://fastqe.com/).
+It is an open-source tool that provides a simple and fun way to quality control raw sequence data and print them as emoji.
 You can use it to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.

 > ### {% icon hands_on %} Hands-on: Quality check
 >